top of page

 JULY 25 – AUGUST 01

-In Brasília, under the batons of Maestri Claudio Cohen and Tyler Austin, participants of the Brasília Orchestral Summit will have their music premiered in concert by the Brazilian National Symphony, Brazil's capital orchestra.
+In Brasília, under the batons of Maestri Tyler Austin and Evan Harger, participants of the Brasília Orchestral Summit will have their music premiered in concert by the Brazilian National Theater Symphony, Brazil's capital orchestra.

 ABOUT